First homebuyer e-course

 Pre-approval is a formal document prepared by a lender.
 It's an indication of how much money a lender is willing to lend you for a home loan.
 It's sometimes called conditional approval, or approval-in-principle.

+So how does it actually work?
 Pre-approval requires a brief application, typically online (although some lenders require an in-person consultation) involving some identification and financial information.

-Pre-approval brings the following benefits:
+Pre-approval brings a number of benefits:

 Get a free credit score check before you apply for a home loan